 - ¼ cup milk of your choice (I like full-fat coconut milk for these!)

-- ¼ tsp apple cider vinegar or lemon juice
+- ¼ teaspoon apple cider vinegar or lemon juice

 - Warm a non-stick skillet over medium heat.